18xx introduction

 Add a new state that draws all of the track segments, etc, on off-board tiles, rather than only drawing the track segments on the off-board tile faces.
 Rather than adding a new flag to

-method that draws the tile and ignores the off-board special case, and add a newn18brush::draw_tiles()
+Tile, add a newTilemethod that draws the tile and ignores the off-board special case, and add a newn18brush::draw_tiles()equivalent that calls thisTilemethod. -

 Do not allow the user to place tokens on off-board tiles that have hidden revenue centres (i.e., tiles for which